CtrlHoltDel/Kingfisher-API/README.md

 A REST API created using [Node](https://nodejs.org/en/) and [express.js](https://expressjs.com/).
 Using [PSQL](https://www.postgresql.org/) for data persistance and jsonwebtokens and [bcrypt](https://bcrypt.online/) to handle user authorisation.

+Uses websockets with Socket.io to give instance updates and feedback across multiple clients and keep track of how long users are logged into the application.

 ## Description

 A note taking API for card games that allows a user to create players and relate various points of information to those players.